a-r-t/SER-225-Game-Platformer/docs/GameOverview/game-overview.md

 # Running the game

-The game can be run like any other Java application by executing the program starting from the file with the main method.
+The game can be run like any other Java application by running the file with the main method to execute the program.
 I recommend using the IntelliJ IDE to run the application, however the Eclipse IDE will work fine as well.

 The `main` method for the game is in the `Game` package > `Game.java` file.